MCSO: Semmes standoff ends peacefully

 SEMMES, Ala.
-(WALA) -- Mobile County Sheriff's Office deputies late Tuesday morning are at a home in Semmes where a man has barricaded himself inside the residence.
+(WALA) -- Mobile County Sheriff's Office deputies were at a home late Tuesday morning are at a home in Semmes where a man has barricaded himself inside the residence.

+That standoff ended just after 12:30 p.m. peacefully, and the suspect Jerry Fowler, Jr. was taken into custody on existing warrants.

+Among the charges Fowler was wanted for are first-degree theft of property and possession of a controlled substance, according to MCSO.

 According to MCSO Capt.
-Paul Burch, the man barricaded himself inside along with his girlfriend.
+Paul Burch, Fowler barricaded himself inside his home along with his girlfriend.

-This is all taking place on the 1400 block of Hubert Pierce Road.
+This is all took place on the 1400 block of Hubert Pierce Road.

 (0) comments